Screenings

 • Cognitive – How does your child solve everyday problems?

-Or Visit screenforsuccess.org for free resources and more!
+Visit screenforsuccess.org for free resources and more!

-Please call 307-872-3290 (Green River) or 307-352-6871 (Rock Springs)
+For more information, or to make an appointment, please call 307-872-3290 (Green River) or 307-352-6871 (Rock Springs).

 Use these links to fill out a screening permission form: (English) (Spanish)

-Services Provided at the Sweetwater County CDC
+Services Provided by the Sweetwater County Child Developmental Center

 Services

-• County-Wide Screening Clinics
+• Screening Clinics throughout Sweetwater County

 • Individual Assessment by Highly Qualified Professionals